Sea of Thieves: Gameplay

+Ship operation

-Sea of Thieves is a first-person perspective action-adventure.
-At the beginning of the game, the player selects their procedurally generated player avatar.
-The game is set in a shared world, which means groups of players will encounter each other throughout their adventures.
-Solo and duo players sail around in a nimble sloop while players playing in a group control a larger three-person brigantine or a four-person galleon cooperatively by assuming different roles; such as steering the ship, manning the cannons, navigating, boarding enemy ships, and scouting from the crow's nest.
-Players can save the loadout of the ship, customize the ship's hull, figurehead, sails and captain's quarters, as well as name their ship.
+Solo and duo players sail around in a nimble sloop while players playing in a group control a larger three-person brigantine or a four-person galleon cooperatively by assuming different roles, such as steering the ship, manning the cannons, navigating, boarding enemy ships, and scouting from the crow's nest.
+Players can save the loadout of the ship and customize the ship's hull, figurehead, sails and captain's quarters, as well as name their ship once they have sufficient gold to purchase one.
 Occasionally players may encounter hostile players who may attack them with cannonballs or board their ship.
-If areas under the deck take damage, water will flow in and cause the ship to gradually sink.
-Players need to patch up the holes with planks of wood and bail out water using buckets.
-Alliances can be established with other parties of players.
-They will receive gold bonuses when a group in the same alliance sells any form of treasure.
+If areas under the deck take damage, water will flow in through holes and cause the ship to gradually fill with water.
+Players can patch up these holes with planks of wood and bail out water using buckets.

+Alliances can be formed with other player crews.
+When a treasure item is sold by a member of an alliance, all other members receive gold and reputation points at half of the item's normal value.
+Ships in an alliance fly the same flag and are visible on the map tables on other ships in the alliance.
 Forming an alliance does not prevent players from attacking each other.
-If the player dies, they are sent to a ghost ship known as the Ferry of the Damned where they wait until they can respawn.
-A competitive multiplayer mode named "Arena" was introduced in the Anniversary update; it allows up to six teams of players to compete against each other by gathering silver in smaller maps.
+If a player dies, there is a limited window of time during which they are able to be revived by crewmates or allied player crews.
+If they are not revived in time, they are sent to a ghost ship known as the Ferry of the Damned where they wait until they can respawn on their crew's ship.
+A competitive multiplayer mode named "Arena" was introduced in the Anniversary update, allowing up to six teams of players to compete against each other by gathering silver in smaller maps.
 Due to low player participation, this game mode was subsequently removed in a later update.
+"Arena" was replaced with a new multiplayer PvP mode called "Hourglass" in Season 9.
+A player-versus-environment mode named "Safer Seas" was introduced in December 2023.